 We have regular accessibility audits on our website and update this statement to reflect further improvements.
 We also have assistive software available on every page on our website.
 ReachDeck toolbar is a web accessibility toolbar > and provides instant access to supportive features that allow you to personalise how you access our content.
 This includes translating content into different languages.

 The ReachDeck toolbar icon appears on every page of our website.
 Just click on the icon and the toolbar appears.

 How do you change the font size used on the website?

 You can visit AbilityNet, their website explains to users how to make text larger on your computer.
 Visit the AbilityNet website >.

 How do you change the font colours used on the website?

+You can change your contrast colours using the accessibility menu at the top of our website.
 Alternatively, to ignore font and background colours in Internet Explorer on a PC, choose Internet options from the Tools menu at the top of the window.
 On the general tab of the window that appears, click the Accessibility button.
 This takes you to a menu where you can choose to ignore the way the page is formatted.
 To set your colour and font preferences, return to the Internet options menu and use the Colours and Fonts buttons.